 The only proven remedy for muscle pain from alcohol is to reduce or stop drinking.
 In most cases, it has been found that quitting drinking alcohol can help reverse the effects of alcoholic myopathy.
 The effects of alcoholic myopathy take time to recover, but 85% of people who quit drinking will regain muscle strength and movement within 2 to 12 months and are fully recovered within 5 years.

 If you or a loved one are experiencing muscle pains related to chronic alcohol use and think treatment is the answer, Healthy Life Recovery is here.
-Contact us today to learn more about our addiction treatment programs located in San Diego, California.
+Contact us today to learn more about our drug and alcohol rehab programs in San Diego, California.

 Whitten, Cheryl.
 “How Chronic Alcohol Use Affects Your Muscles.”
 WebMD, WebMD, https://www.webmd.com/mental-health/addiction/what-to-know-alcoholic-myopathy.